bcornelison/TodoParserGodotPlugin/README.md

-# Code ToDo Visualizer
+# Todo Parser
-Code ToDo Visualizer is a program that parses through your code files and looks for ToDo comments.
+Todo Parser is a program that parses through your code files and looks for ToDo comments.
 ![Main Program - Kanban board](./assets/screenshot.png)

 ## Usage

-When you first run Code ToDo Visualizer you will be presented with the Import Settigns screen where you
+When you first run Todo Parser you will be presented with the Import Settigns screen where you
 1. Choose your code directory - This is the root directory of the code files you wish to scan.
 2. Choose you language - This enables parsing of a specific language (you can also choose All if you utilize multiple languages)
 3. Choose your category delimiter - This is the delimiter used to separate your categories following the syntax above.